 Behind this wall, there was a cave passage that uncovered what today is the biggest cave in the world.
 The only way to approach the cave as of now is to pay for a tour that costs a whopping $6,000 for one week.

-This cave was definitely one of the things I wish I knew about before visiting Vietnam.
+This cave was definitely one of the things I wish I knew before visiting Vietnam.

 20. Witness the sunset at Angkor Wat

 There’s not much that needs to be said about the world’s largest single religious monument.
 Not only is Angkor Wat an architectural masterpiece and a full expression of Hindu symbolism, but the sunset over Angkor Wat is one of the most amazing sights in this world.

 Since I first got to know about it in the history books, I dreamed about seeing the sunset over Angkor Wat.
 It looked like something different, out of this world.
 And the experience didn’t fell short of the expectation either.
 Watching the sun go down behind Angkor Wat is something everyone should experience at least once in their lifetime.

 Related: travel Cambodia in two weeks

 21. See the timeless pyramids

-No travel bucket list can be complete without one of the greatest mysteries of all times.
-Even today we aren’t sure how did the ancient people with their limited tools managed to build these marvelous architecture creations.
-Just looking at the pyramids leaves you in awe.
-This is enough to fill your head with questions like who built it, when, why, etc?
+No travel bucket list can be complete without one of the greatest mysteries of all time.
+Even today we aren’t sure how did the ancient people with their limited tools manage to build these marvelous architecture creations.
+Just looking at the pyramids leaves you in awe and is enough to fill your head with questions like who built it, when, why, etc?

 22. Visit Easter Island Places you need to see before you die

-Located in the Chilean sea, at the end of the world, with its giant head statues really makes you wonder who put those heads there and why.
+Located in the Chilean sea, at the end of the world, its giant head statues really makes you wonder who put those heads there and why.
 And more importantly, how did they do it 1000s of years ago?
 Some archaeologists recently claimed that the giant heads have their bodies buried underground, which makes these creations even more mysterious.
 Seeing things like these really makes me wonder about human beginnings and all of the ancient mysteries.